Marion Barry: Personal life

+While attending Tennessee State University Barry met Blantie Charlesetta Evans.
+They married on March 3, 1962, in Nashville.
+In June 1964, Barry "disappeared", leaving his wife "impoverished", according to a divorce suit that she filed in 1969.
+Her divorce was granted by a judge who found that Barry had "abandoned" her.

+Barry met Mary Treadwell at Fisk University.
+They were married from 1972 to 1975.

 Barry married Effi Slaughter, his third wife, just after announcing his candidacy for mayor in 1978.
 The couple had one son, Marion Christopher Barry, who died of a drug overdose on August 14, 2016.
 During his first three terms as mayor, Barry lived and raised his family at 3607 Suitland Road SE in the Anacostia section of DC.
 The Barrys separated in November 1990, soon after he was caught on videotape smoking crack cocaine with an ex-model and propositioning her for sex.
-They divorced in 1993, but she returned to Washington and supported him in his successful bid for a city council seat in 2004.
+They divorced in 1993, but Effi returned to Washington and supported him in his successful bid for a city council seat in 2004.
 Effi died on September 6, 2007, after an 18-month battle with acute myeloid leukemia.

 Barry married Cora Masters on January 8, 1993.
 Masters was a political science professor at the University of the District of Columbia and his former spokeswoman.

 Death

-Barry died at United Medical Center in Washington, D.C., on November 23, 2014, from cardiac arrest, aged 78.
-Following three days of memorial observances, he was buried December 6 at Washington's Congressional Cemetery.
+Barry died from heart disease at United Medical Center in Washington, D.C., on November 23, 2014, aged 78.
+Following three days of memorial observances, he was buried on December 6 at Washington's Congressional Cemetery.

 A private monument to Barry was erected over his grave and unveiled on November 22, 2016.
 The event was attended by current and former D.C.
 Council members, former mayor Sharon Pratt Kelly, and about 150 other dignitaries, family members, and friends of Barry.
 The memorial, conceived and largely designed by Cora Masters Barry and Marion Christopher Barry, was carved by nationally prominent sculptor and engraver Andy Del Gallo and manufactured by Eastern Memorials (a D.C.-based funerary monument company).

 Legacy

 In June 2009, a documentary of Barry's life was released at Silverdocs.
 The documentary was released in August 2009 on HBO.

 A 1993 survey of historians, political scientists and urban experts conducted by Melvin G. Holli of the University of Illinois at Chicago ranked Barry as the eleventh-worst American big-city mayor to have served between the years 1820 and 1993.

 In April 2014, in the midst of a contentious mayoral race in Newark, New Jersey, the future victor Ras Baraka was asked by Rutgers University professor and Newark city historian Clement A. Price to choose his role models as mayor.
 In response, Baraka named Barry and Chokwe Lumumba of Jackson, Mississippi.

+In November 2023, Good Hope Road SE, which ran through Wards 7 and 8 in Anacostia, was renamed as Marion Barry Avenue SE.